 When comparing PureScript vs Erlang, the Slant community recommends PureScript for most people.
-In the question“What are the best languages for learning functional programming?”
-PureScript is ranked 13th while Erlang is ranked 16th.
+In the question“What are the best (productivity-enhancing, well-designed, and concise, rather than just popular or time-tested) programming languages?”
+PureScript is ranked 23rd while Erlang is ranked 39th.
+The most important reason people chose PureScript is:

 Ranked in these QuestionsQuestion Ranking